Campus Buildings

 Student Center (SC)

-Offices for the Student Government Association are located near the Beaver Dam.
-The offices of the Student Center Director, Student Activities Coordinator, and Residence Life are located nearby, as well as meeting space for student clubs and organizations.
+The Student Government Association offices are located near the Beaver Dam.
+As well as the offices of the Student Center Director, Student Activities Coordinator, and meeting space for student clubs and organizations.
+Offering a variety of other amenities, including laptop computer stations, a convenience store, and the MSU Bookstore, which is affiliated with Barnes & Noble, the residence dining facility known as Beaver Creek Cafe.

-While the Student Center has been designed to serve students, it also houses a functional conference center on the third floor that is used for numerous campus and community events.
+Although designed primarily to serve students, the Student Center also features a fully functional conference center on the third floor, which hosts numerous campus and community events.

 Wellness Center